philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 1. __Object__: This object contains functions subcribe, getState, dispatch.

 We have seen what to expect, the args and returns.
-The function takes in a reducing function and an object, then returns an object containig functions.
-Let's make our very first test case to pass this behaviour.
+The function takes in a reducing function and an object, then returns an object containing functions.
+Let's make our very first test case to pass this behavior.

 We start by creating `createStore.js` file in `src`: